androidthings/sample-googleassistant/README.md

-# Google Assistant API
+# Google Assistant SDK for devices - Android Things

-This sample shows how to call the Google Assistant Service from Android Things using gRPC.
+This sample shows how to call the [Google Assistant Service](https://developers.google.com/assistant/sdk/guides/service/python/) from Android Things using gRPC.
 It records a spoken request from the connected microphones, sends it to the Google Assistant API and plays back the Assistant's spoken response on the connected speaker.

 ## Pre-requisites